rshouker/TextToSvgPath/text-to-svg-docs.md

 ### 1. Rectangles Instead of Text
 **Cause:** Font file lacks outline data or is bitmap font
-**Solution:** Use proper TrueType/OpenType fonts with outline data (the bundled ArialWeb is suitable)
+**Solution:** Use proper TrueType/OpenType fonts with outline data (the bundled NotoSans fonts are suitable)

 ### 2. Missing Characters
 **Cause:** Font doesn't include glyphs for those Unicode points